xpqz/documentation/dotnet-interface/docs/calling-web-services/using-loanservice-from-dyalog.md

 # Using LoanService from Dyalog APL

-For example, the above call to `MakeProxy` will create a C# source code file called LoanService.cs, and an assembly called LoanService.dll in your current directory.
-The name of the proxy class in LoanService.dll is LoanService.
+For example, the above call to `MakeProxy` will create a C# source code file called `LoanService.cs`, and an assembly called `LoanService.dll` in your current directory.
+The name of the proxy class in `LoanService.dll` is `LoanService`.

 You use this proxy class in exactly the same way that you use any .NET class.
 For example:
 ```apl